 An overall diagram of systemics is at

-Systeming at a glance Look at the ISSS symbol and how it shows us the difference between the part and the whole.
+Systeming at a glance Gaze at the ISSS symbol and it will show us the difference between the part and the whole.

-Perhaps the greatest teacher of systems theory is dr. Bela Banathy.
-Presemted here ae sopme of his teachings.
+Perhaps the greatest actualizer of systems theory is Dr. Bela H. Banathy.
+Presemted here ae some of his teachings.

 SYSTEMICS AS A SCHEME

 Because we are dealing with relationships as the primary subject, we are able to find fundamental relationships and aspects.
 We know that we are dealing with more than one element.
 We know that not only are there a minimum of two, but also a third, their relationship.
 So systemics differ from conbentional wisdom by treating relationships as an integral whole.

 There are four aspects discussed here - The Philosophy, the Ontology, the Science and the Methodology.

 “There appear to exist general system laws which apply to any system of a particular type…

 “The investigation of organized wholes of many variables requires new categories of interaction, transaction, organization, teleology…”